 “For complicated magnet technology they call on us”

-Bakker Magnetics in Sciencepark Eindhoven is seeing demand from the marine sector rising.
-This Dutch high-tech company has been around more than 50 years and specialises in the manufacture and engineering of permanent magnets and PM assemblies.
-Magnets are at the core of electric propulsion systems for professional shipping and recreational vessels, meaning Bakker notices any growth in this market immediately.
-According to Joyce Hegge, sales support at Bakker Magnetics’ Magnetic Technology & Assemblies division: ‘There are quite a number of medium to small producers of electric engines for smaller professional and recreational vessels.
-They can’t be expected to have all the knowledge in house, and for complicated magnet technology they call on us.
+Bakker Magnetics, based in Science Park Eindhoven, is seeing increasing demand from the marine industry.
+The Dutch high-tech company, with more than 50 years of expertise, specializes in the engineering and production of permanent magnets and PM assemblies.
+Since magnets are at the core of electric propulsion systems, both for professional and recreational vessels, any market growth is immediately evident to the team at Bakker.
+As the specialist in the Magnetic Technology & Assemblies division explains: “There are many medium and small manufacturers of electric engines for smaller vessels.
+They can’t be expected to have deep in-house expertise in magnet technology, so they rely on us.”

 “We specialise in optimising the magnet assembly, so that the very best performance and maximum longevity are achieved“